 9. After some tweaking, you can execute your new and improved budget.
 Continue to track spending in a method that works best for you.
 With ever-improving technology, there are more ways to track your budget online than ever before.

-For example, SoFi Relay has features built directly into the app (as opposed to linking to a third-party budget app) that help you track spending, find ways to save, and give you a birds-eye view of all the accounts you want to connect.
+For example, SoFi Money is a cash management account that has features built directly into the app (as opposed to linking to a third-party budget app) that help you track spending and save for different goals.

 You can take your budgeting game to the next level by setting up automatic transfers to savings accounts and debt payments, such as student loans and credit cards.